rust-lang/rfcs/text/0000-futures.md

 To perform this cooperative scheduling we use a technique sometimes referred to as a "trampoline".
-When a task would otherwise need to block waiting for some event, instead it schedules itself for later wakeup and *returns* to the executor running it, which can then run another task.
+When a task would otherwise need to block waiting for some event, instead it saves an object that allows it to get scheduled again later and *returns* to the executor running it, which can then run another task.
 Subsequent wakeups place the task back on the executors queue of ready tasks, much like a thread scheduler in an operating system.

 Attempting to complete a task (or async value within it) is called *polling*, and always yields a `Poll` value back: